 Similar lines of reasoning can be discerned in other colonized parts of the world, as Tudor Parfitt has demonstrated.
-For example, the supposedly negative characteristics of the Khoi Khoi (the so-called "Hottentots"), whose status as members of the genus humanum was called into question, were also attributed to their alleged Jewish heritage.63 In 1612, Patrick Copland claimed to have observed similarities between Khoi Khoi and Jewish rites,64 an observation which the German South African scholar Peter Kolb (1675-1726) confirmed as late as1700.65And the threatening military successes of the Maori in New Zealand were explained with reference to their supposedly Jewish ancestry and some striking similarities in trade practices and language, as Parfitt has shown.66 The British missionaries, who mainly came from the lower-middle class, were familiar with few texts apart from the Holy Scriptures or the ancient classics, which they used to decipher unknown territories and their inhabitants.67 Accordingly, the biblical image of the Jew, however ambivalently interpreted, was often used to explain the appearance or behavior of foreign or unfamiliar groups.68 According to Tudor Parfitt, the "invented identity of a known other" was imposed on
+For example, the supposedly negative characteristics of the Khoi Khoi (the so-called 'Hottentots'), whose status as members of the genus humanum was called into question, were also attributed to their alleged Jewish heritage.
+In 1612, Patrick Copland claimed to have observed similarities between Khoi Khoi and Jewish rites, an observation which the German South African scholar Peter Kolb (1675-1726) confirmed as late as 1700.65 And the threatening military successes of the Maori in New Zealand were explained with reference to their supposedly Jewish ancestry and some striking similarities in trade practices and language, as Parfitt has shown.
+The British missionaries, who mainly came from the lower middle class, were familiar with few texts apart from the Holy Scriptures or the ancient classics, which they used to decipher unknown territories and their inhabitants.
+Accordingly, the biblical image of the Jew, however ambivalently interpreted, was often used to explain the appearance or behaviour of foreign or unfamiliar groups.
+The 'invented identity of a known other' was imposed on unknown (colonized) peoples.
+This way of seeing colonized people as 'Jewish' transferred deeply ambivalent character attributions from medieval and early modern religious contexts into the modern era, thus becoming an integral part of the colonial racialization process.